FlexMeasures/flexmeasures/documentation/getting-started.rst

 Add your first weather sensor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Weather plays a role for almost all use cases.
-FlexMeasure supports a few weather sensor types out of the box ("temperature", "wind_speed" and "radiation"), but you you need to decide which ones you need and where they are located.
+FlexMeasures supports a few weather sensor types out of the box ("temperature", "wind_speed" and "radiation"), but you need to decide which ones you need and where they are located.
 Let's use the ``flexmeasures`` :ref:`cli` to add one:

 .. code-block::

-   flexmeasures add weather-sensor --name a-temperature-sensor --weather-sensor-type-name temperature --unit C --event-resolution 15 --latitude 33 --longitude 2.4
+   flexmeasures add weather-sensor --name "my rooftop thermometer" --weather-sensor-type-name temperature --unit °C --event-resolution 15 --latitude 33 --longitude 2.4

 Add your first asset